zhanghao0/mr-code-challenge/README.md

 2. event parameter only store simple string
 3. unit test cases

+#Architecture
+Not sure how many micro-services should be created.
+But basically I should depend on traffic volume.
+Remove foreign key.

 # Environment
 * IDE: Spring Tool Suite 3.9.2 RELEASE
 * OS: Windows 8